About / Introduction to AxeKool

-Hi, my name is Andrew, and thank you for visiting my website.
-I am the owner of Axekool Guitars and here is a little bit about my background as a musician and a Guitar Tech / Luthier.
+My name is Andrew, and thank you for visiting my website.
+I am the owner of AxeKool and here is a little bit about my background as a musician and a Guitar Tech / Luthier.

-I was born into a family who loved music with my grandfather repairing old wireless radio sets most of his life.
+I was born in the late 1960’s into a family who loved music with my grandfather repairing old wireless radio sets most of his life.
 My father was a pioneer of quadraphonic sound and also collected vinyl records and loved the drums and listening to music very load!
 He built large amplifiers purely for his own entertainment, of which there are many funny stories.

 My early childhood memories are me sitting in our living room in Balham, South West London where my Dad had speakers and wiring everywhere across the floor while he was playing with quadraphonic sound and effects making the sound dance from one speaker to another.
-He was obsessed by sound and music and was always in his workshop with a soldering iron in his hand working on some project or fixing a neighbours record player.
+He was obsessed by sound and music and was always in his workshop at the bottom of the garden with a soldering iron in his hand working on some project or fixing a neighbours record player.

 I am a perfectionist at heart and have an eye for detail and take a great pride in my guitar work, which is more like a hobby.
 I keep my prices low and enjoy the projects that turn up in the workshop.
-My favourite part of the guitar work is electrical, as it reminds me of my late Father and Grandfather.
-I have quite a few regular customers and a few professional musicians on the books and also a few clients with large guitar collections.
+My favourite part of the guitar work is electrical, no surprise, as it reminds me of my late Father and Grandfather.
+I have many regular customers and a few professional musicians from local bands on the books and also a few clients with large guitar collections.

 My Own Personal Guitars, Gear & Rig